creationsbliss/noteo/README.md

 # Project Detail

 A modern note-taking application where users can sign up, log in, and manage their notebooks.
-Each notebook can hold multiple notes, making it easy to stay organized.
-The project is built with Next.js, styled with shadcn/ui and Tailwind CSS, and powered by NeonDB, Drizzle ORM, and Better Auth for authentication. <br/>  <br/>
+Each notebook can hold multiple notes, making it easy to stay organized. <br/>  <br/>
 Live project: [https://noteo-f1bx.vercel.app](https://noteo-f1bx.vercel.app/)

 ## Features